KyWa/event-driven-alerting/README.md

 ## Goal
 Have `AlertManager` send alerts to a webhook run by an `EventListener` through OpenShift Pipelines to act upon OpenShift/Kubernetes events.

+Bonus points/thought: Include an "if it cant fix it, open a ticket to a support team" following this guide/doc: https://www.redhat.com/en/blog/itsm-prometheus-alerts

 ## Example Alert from AlertManager
 ```json
 {